 Two seasons later he moved on to play with his son, England U-21 international Shaun Wright-Phillips, for a short spell at Nottingham Forest.
 From there he moved on to West Ham, Celtic and Burnley before retiring in July 2000 to pursue a broadcasting career.

-Wright joined the BBC in January 2001, presenting the hit show Friends Like These, an Ian Wright entertainment show series, as well as Wright And Bright on Radio Five Live.
+He joined the BBC in 2001, presenting the hit show Friends Like These, an Ian Wright entertainment show series, as well as Wright And Bright on Radio Five Live.

-He was awarded the MBE in 2000 for his footballing achievements and remains one of football's most colourful characters.
+He was awarded the MBE in 2000 for his footballing achievements, upgraded to OBE in 2023 to recognise his services to football and charity, and remains one of football's most colourful characters.